omdevteam/om/docs_src/documentation_configuration_file.rst

 The Configuration File
 ----------------------

-The behaviour of an OnDA monitor is completely determined by the content of its configuration file.
+The behavior of an OnDA monitor is completely determined by the content of its configuration file.
 By default, OnDA looks for a file called **monitor.toml** in the current working directory.
-However, the *--config* command line option to the *onda_monitor.py* script allows a custom location for the configuration file to be specified.
+However, the *--config* command line option to the *onda_monitor.py* script allows a custom location for the configuration file to be
+specified:

 .. code-block:: bash